robindavidgames/ci-project04/README.md

 ![User Stories](/assets/readme_images/user_stories.png)

 deployment at the start of the project following I Think Therefore I Blog example.
+Refer to the [cheatsheet](https://docs.google.com/document/d/1P5CWvS5cYalkQOLeQiijpSViDPogtKM7ZGyqK-yehhQ/edit).

 Create env.py to hold secret keys
-Hook up Heroku and ensure that it is holding my secret key and database URL Connect Cloudinary and ensure those setting are also in the Heroku variables
+Hook up Heroku and ensure that it is holding my secret key and database URL Connect Cloudinary and ensure those setting are also in the Heroku variables In Heroku, connect to the GitPod respository for this project and click deploy for the main branch.

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)